Mughal-e-Azam: Music

 The soundtrack was composed by music director Naushad, and the lyrics were written by Shakeel Badayuni.
 After conceiving the idea of the film, Asif visited Naushad and handed him a briefcase containing money, telling him to make "memorable music" for Mughal-e-Azam.
 Offended by the explicit notion of money as a means of gaining quality, Naushad threw the notes out of the window, to the surprise of his wife.
 She subsequently made peace between the two men, and Asif apologised.
-With this, Naushad accepted the offer to direct the film's soundtrack.
+With this, Naushad accepted the offer to compose the film's soundtrack.

 As with most of Naushad's soundtracks, the songs of Mughal-e-Azam were heavily inspired by Indian classical music and folk music, particularly ragas such as Darbari, Durga, used in the composition of "Pyar Kiya To Darna Kya", and Kedar, used in "Bekas Pe Karam Keejeye".
-He also made extensive use of symphony orchestras and choruses to add grandeur to the music.
+He also made extensive use of western classical orchestras and choruses to add grandeur to the music.
 The soundtrack contained a total of 12 songs, which were rendered by playback singers and classical music artists.
 These songs account for nearly one third of the film's running time.